 Nur-Sultan – on the 23-24th of June 2021, participants from Tajikistan, Kyrgyzstan, Kazakhstan, Uzbekistan attended a hybrid online and in-person regional expert meeting focusing on obstacles to trade for traders in Central Asia and possible ways forward.

 The two-day event featured panel discussions with national experts from Kazakhstan, Kyrgyzstan and Tajikistan who explained their research findings and insights on obstacles to regional trade flows.

-Over the past 12 months, the International Trade Centre (ITC), in close coordination with local partners, mapped and prioritized the main obstacles to trade faced by businesses on trade flows for products such as vegetable oils, flours, dairy, beans, dried fruit, juice, and fresh produce within Central Asia and to the European Union.
+Over the past 12 months, the International Trade Centre (ITC), in close coordination with local partners, mapped and prioritized the main obstacles to trade faced by businesses on trade flows for products such as oils, flours, dairy, beans, dried fruits, juice, and fresh produce within Central Asia (CA) and to the European Union (EU).

 After the presented research, plenary discussions with representatives from the four countries were held.
-These discussions gave the representatives the opportunity to ask questions, share national best practices, discuss root causes, and generate ideas on how the R4TCA project could contribute to creating a more conducive trade environment in Central Asia and towards the EU.
+These discussions gave the representatives the opportunity to ask questions, share national best practices, discuss root causes, and generate ideas on how the Ready4Trade Central Asia project could contribute to creating a more conducive trade environment in CA and towards the EU.